infomaniac50/SimplyKnock/readmes/SimplyKnock_readme.txt

 However, even if you load a mod that includes an outdated PapyrusUtil after Simply Knock, Simply Knock should continue to function correctly.

-In short: just load Simply Knock as low (high-priority in MO's left pane) as you can, overwrite the components (StorageUtil.dll, JsonUtil) that your mod manager might complain about during install, and forget about the rest.
+In short: just load Simply Knock as low (high-priority in MO's left pane) as you can, overwrite the components (JsonUtil) that your mod manager might complain about during install, and forget about the rest.
 It should just work.

 If you are that concerned about whether or not you have the latest PapyrusUtil, download and install PapyrusUtil separately (http://www.nexusmods.com/skyrim/mods/58705) and load it at the very end of your load order.
 You will then always have that version loaded and you can update it independently of any mod that includes it.
 To quote Captain Planet: the power is yours.